 So, you had teeth extracted and/or are missing a few teeth?
 No big deal, right?
 Do not fool yourself!
-There are plenty of issues that come with missing teeth in Frisco, TX.
+There are plenty of issues that come with missing teeth in Plano, TX.
 You lose the confidence in your smile, you can’t chew the foods you use to enjoy, and so much more.
 Beyond these though, there are also adverse health effects to missing teeth.

 What Happens When We Are Missing Teeth?